-- 5. This document contains the rules relevant to provision funded through loans and the loans bursary fund. - 6.
-This document is divided into two sections that contain the loans and loans bursary funding rules and evidence requirements.
-Each section may include: - 6.1 the context of the rule in a box - 6.2 the rule itself as a numbered paragraph - 7.
+- 6. This document contains the rules relevant to provision funded through loans and the loans bursary and may include the context of the rule in a box. - 7.
 We have included a glossary to explain technical terms.

 Understanding the terminology